theunicornguild/Track_My_Shows/04_details_of_a_show/05_javascript_1_adding_more_details.md

 Okay moving on, so far in our card body we have the word "hello" in it, but in the next steps we are going to display the actual episodes of each season.
 Our `ShowDetail` currently should look like this:

 ![showDetail](https://i.imgur.com/J8NvN0n.png)

+Yaaay!!! you're done with another feature!
+You know what to do :p!